huggingface/transformers/docs/source/en/model_doc/clvp.md

 Brief Explanation:

-First the [`CLVPTokenizer`] tokenizes the `text` and [`CLVPFeatureExtractor`] extracts `log-melspectrogram` from the desired `audio`.
-Then both of the text tokens and audio representations are passed to the [`CLVPConditioningEncoder`] which converts both of them into `conditioning_embeds` which preserves the text information as well as the properties of the voice. [`CLVPAutoRegressiveLMHeadModel`] uses those embeds to generate multiple `speech candidates`.
+Firstly, the [`CLVPTokenizer`] tokenizes the `text` and the [`CLVPFeatureExtractor`] extracts the `log-melspectrogram` from the desired `audio`.
+Next, the text tokens and audio representations are passed to the [`CLVPConditioningEncoder`], which converts them into `conditioning_embeds` that preserve the text information as well as the voice properties.
+The [`CLVPAutoRegressiveLMHeadModel`] uses these embeds to generate multiple `speech candidates`.
-Now the speech encoder converts each speech candidate into a vector representation and the text encoder converts the text tokens into a vector with similar dimension.
-At the end we compare each speech vector with the text vector to see which speech vector is most similar to the text.
+The speech encoder converts each speech candidate into a vector representation, and the text encoder converts the text tokens into the same latent space.
+At the end, we compare each speech vector with the text vector to see which speech vector is most similar to the text vector.

 This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).